open-metadata/OpenMetadata/docs/connectors/connectors/postgres/postgres-metadata-extraction.md

 #### **password**

-Edit the value for `source.config.password` with the password for your MSSQL user.
+Edit the value for `source.config.password` with the password for your Postgres user.

 ```javascript
 "password": "strong_password"